oac-tree/sup-di/doc/app.rst

    Hello, World!

-This workflow demonstrates how SUP-DI simplifies the process of creating, managing, and testing object graphs and dependencies.
-By leveraging ``sup-di-composer``, developers can focus on building functionality while SUP-DI handles the complexity of dependency management.
+This workflow demonstrates how ``sup-di`` simplifies the process of creating, managing, and testing object graphs and dependencies.
+By leveraging ``sup-di-composer``, developers can focus on building functionality while ``sup-di`` handles the complexity of dependency management.